CLOCTools/lds-ctrl-est/README.md

 If you want to use `vcpkg` set up somewhere besides this repo's submodule, add `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake` to the `cmake` command directly or [through your IDE's settings](https://github.com/microsoft/vcpkg#using-vcpkg-with-cmake).

+You can verify the installation is working by running `ctest` from the command line, which runs all the example scripts.

 ## Troubleshooting
 If you see an error on Linux about needing `gfortran` in your path, install with `apt install gfortran`.